 Are there domestic travel restrictions in Malaysia?

 Malaysia has eased restrictions for local tourism.
 Visitors can travel between regions with no permit.
-Most attractions have reopened and 54 amusement parks were given permission to reopen with strict hygiene measures.
+The country has turned to domestic travel to be a key contributor to the tourism industry.

 Are hotels open in Malaysia?

 Yes, most hotels have reopened in Malaysia.
 This is mainly to cater to visitors who travel for business.
 All hotels have to follow hygiene protocols put in place.